gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 Existing code will calculate the other averages.

-The Set specifications for the module will be changed to save the adjusted DVMT values (Dvmt), DriverlessDvmtAdjProp, DeadheadDvmtAdjProp, and DriverlessDvmtProp values in the household table of the datastore.
+The Set specifications for the module will be changed to save the adjusted DVMT values (Dvmt), DriverlessDvmtAdjProp, DeadheadDvmtAdjProp, and DriverlessDvmtProp values in the household table of the datastore, as well as saving the HhDriverlessDvmtProp dataset in the marea table.

 ### BudgetHouseholdDvmt Module